Colors and PDF

 Fonts and PDF

-Fonts come in many different shapes and sizes.
-Serif, san serif, decorative, minimalist ? you want to ensure that the fonts you use in your document show up at the other end.
+at the other end.
 So why does your customer not see the font that you used in the source document and that shows in the PDF file on your computer?

 Read more¡¦

-Resources - Follow us on Twitter - Subscribe to our blog
+- Subscribe to our blog